wendux/DSBridge-Android/readme.md

 ##### `dsBridge.disableJavascriptDialogBlock(disable)`

-Calling `dsBridge.disableJavascriptDialogBlock(...)` has the same effect as calling `dwebview disableJavascriptDialogBlock(...)` in Java.
+Calling `dsBridge.disableJavascriptDialogBlock(...)` has the same effect as calling `dwebview.disableJavascriptDialogBlock(...)` in Java.

 Example: